Turkey Hill Road, Red Hook, New York

 See the Map Viewer for the locations of bridges in the county.

 NYSDOT also identifies bridges that have limits on the type of vehicles that can use them.
 These limits are based on a design or condition that affects the bridge’s capacity to accommodate heavy vehicles.
 Classified as “R” posted bridges, they have a “No Trucks with R Permits" sign.
-In 2020 there were eight “R” posted bridges in the county, though one of these - Route 115 in Pleasant Valley – was rebuilt by NYSDOT during 2020 and will likely lose this restriction.
+As of 2023, there were six "R" posted bridges in Dutchess County.

 New York State Bridge Authority Bridges

-In 2019 the three NYSBA bridges over the Hudson River in Dutchess carried nearly 50 million vehicles – an increase of three million vehicles since 2010.
-Over half of these vehicles (27 million) were on the Newburgh-Beacon Bridge, while the Mid-Hudson and Kingston-Rhinecliff bridges carried 15 and 8 million vehicles respectively.
+In 2022 the three NYSBA bridges over the Hudson River in Dutchess carried nearly 47 million vehicles – a slight decrease of 7 percent from pre-pandemic levels.
+Over 54 percent of these vehicles (25.4 million) crossed the Newburgh-Beacon Bridge, while the Mid-Hudson and Kingston-Rhinecliff bridges carried 13.7 and 7.7 million vehicles respectively.
 Historical volumes for these bridges can be found on the NYSBA website.

 FEDERAL BRIDGE RATINGS